Polarization-maintaining optical fiber: Applications

 Polarization-maintaining optical fibers are used in special applications, such as in fiber optic sensing, interferometry and quantum key distribution.
 They are also commonly used in telecommunications for the connection between a source laser and a modulator, since the modulator requires polarized light as input.
-They are rarely used for long-distance transmission, because PM fiber is expensive and has higher attenuation than singlemode fiber.
+They are rarely used for long-distance transmission, because PM fiber is expensive and has higher attenuation than single-mode fiber.
 Another important application is fiber-optic gyroscopes, which are widely used in the aerospace industry.

 The output of a PM fiber is typically characterized by its polarization extinction ratio (PER)—the ratio of correctly to incorrectly polarized light, expressed in decibels.
 The quality of PM patchcords and pigtails can be characterized with a PER meter.
 Good PM fibers have extinction ratios in excess of 20 dB.